- Academic Affairs

 The CER-PCOR Work Group has established partnerships with programs and entities actively engaged in comparative effectiveness and patient-centered outcomes research.

 Our partners focus on different areas including, but not limited to, advancing CER/PCOR training and education as well as providing infrastructure for patient engagement.

 Patient-Centered Involvement in Evaluating the Effectiveness of Treatments (PATIENTS) empowers patients to propose questions about their health care concerns and actively participate in studies to answer them.
 Unlike many other research programs, PATIENTS encourages patients to get involved in every aspect of its studies.

-The University of Maryland, College Park (UMCP) School of Public Health is one of the leading public research universities offering a breadth of expertise to explore various public health issues including obesity, aging, substance abuse, and health disparities, through public health and other disciplines.
+The University of Maryland, College Park (UMCP) School of Public Health is one of the leading public research universities offering a breadth of expertise to explore public health issues, including obesity, aging, substance abuse, and health disparities, through public health and other disciplines.